 Non-payment of auto insurance premiums is another common justification for claim denials.
-If you are seeking coverage under your own policy and you have not paid your premiums, this might justify a denial, but you may also still have grounds to seek coverage.
+If you seek coverage under your own policy and have not paid your premiums, this might justify a denial, but you may also still have grounds to seek coverage.

 12. You Have Not Followed Your Doctor’s Advice